imgpslol/radar/README.md

 <h2>Radar</h2>

-A simple network port scanner written in Nim.
+Radar is a simple network port scanner written in Nim.
 This program allows you to scan a specific IP address and check which ports are open, with the ability to choose from different scanning modes.
 Features

     Scan specific ports or a range of common ports.